Return to Content

 Job Title: Associate Professor - Integrated Practice

-As part of the senior management group Margaret have joint input into both pre-registration and workforce development teams.
-She have chaired the Pre-Registration assessment boards and continue to act as an internal monitor with the university enabling Margaret to show responsibility for the assessment processes from formulation of assessment criteria to marking, moderation and publication of results.
+As part of the senior management group she has joint input into both pre-registration and workforce development teams.
+She has chaired the Pre-Registration assessment boards and continues to act as an internal monitor with the University enabling her to show responsibility for the assessment processes from formulation of assessment criteria to marking, moderation and publication of results.

 Interprofessional education, employability, case management, transferable skills within newly qualified nurses.

 Developed through workforce development an in-house rehabilitation training programme for staff at Queen Mary's Hospital, Roehampton.

 Developed through successful partnership working an in-house rehabilitation training programme for staff from Tolworth Hospital.

 Learning about population-health through a community practice learning project: An evaluation study.